Economy of the Dominican Republic: Mining

 In 2019, the country was the 9th largest world producer of nickel.
 The country had almost zero production of gold until 2011, where it grew exponentially.
 In 2016 the country produced almost 38 tons.
 The country had almost zero production of silver until 2008, where it grew exponentially.
 In 2017 the country produced 147 tons.

 Ferronickel was the country's leading export commodity and third-leading industry.
 Nickel is mined at Bonao.
 In 2000, nickel production was 39,943 tons, ranking tenth in the world, a decrease from 49,152 in 1997.
 Currently the most important mineral export is gold.

 Production of gold in the Pueblo Viejo mine is the largest gold producing mine in Latin America, and fourth most productive mine in the world producing a total of 30,100 kg of gold in 2018.
 The extraction by a foreign company of gold at one of the largest mines in the Western Hemisphere has startled and concerned a part of the country who believe that the natural resource should be extracted by local companies and not foreign.
 Some groups began to protest against Barrick Gold in 2009 and 2010.
 In 2019 gold is one of the largest exports of the country totaling $1.6 billion and has helped to balance the commodity current account balance.

 Production of bauxite, traditionally the principal mining product, ceased in 1992.
 The Aluminum Co. of America (Alcoa) mined bauxite between 1959 and 1983, when it turned its concession over to the state.
 Production in 1991 dropped 92% from the previous year, as a presidential decree suspended mining operations at the largest mine, in response to increasing fears of deforestation, although reforestation of mined areas was in progress.
 Output averaged 1 million tons each year.

 The country was one of the few sources of amber in the Western Hemisphere.
 Salt Mountain, a 16 km block of almost solid salt west of Barahona, was the world's largest known salt deposit.
 There were also large deposits of gypsum near Salt Mountain, making the Dominican Republic one of three sources of gypsum in the Caribbean.
 The country also produced hydraulic cement, limestone, marble, and sand and gravel.
 Substantial lignite deposits were found in the early 1980s.
 Deposits of copper and platinum are also found in the country.

 Industry

-The industrial sector contributed an estimated 33.8 percent to the country's GDP in 2017, led by mining and the manufacture of goods for export to the United States, Europe and Asia.
+The industrial sector contributed an estimated 31.1% to the country's GDP in 2023, led by mining and the manufacture of goods for export to the United States, Europe and Asia.
 To a lesser extent, there is the manufacture of food products, consumer non-durables, and building materials for the local market.
-The sector employed 20.8 percent of the workforce in 2014.
+The sector employed 20.8% of the workforce in 2014.